ACADEMICS

 Center for European Studies Scholarships

-UF in Istanbul counts as a study abroad program to Europe lasting more than six weeks, so participants are eligible to apply for both of the following scholarships.
+UF in Istanbul counts as a study abroad program to Europe lasting more than six weeks, so participants are eligible to apply for scholarships offered by UF’s Center for European Studies.

 UF International Center Scholarships

 Students applying for UFIC scholarships will automatically be considered for all scholarships for which they are eligible.
 Be sure to check the eligibility requirements on the UFIC Scholarship Application page.
-The application deadline is February 6, 2025.
+Apply by March 2, 2026 for the regular round.

 WorldStrides Custom Programs Scholarships

 WorldStrides is the study abroad provider which UF partners with for many programs.
-To apply for these scholarships, you will need to use the Trip ID: 220308.
+Apply to their two $3000 merit-based scholarships and several $500 need-based scholarships on their website.
+To apply, you will need to use the Trip ID: 225062.

 Other Scholarships